autoplot/documentation/javadoc/org/das2/qds/util/LSpec.md

-# org.das2.qds.util.LSpecForm a rank 2 dataset with L and Time for tags by identifying monotonic sweeps
+# org.das2.qds.util.LSpec

- in two rank 1 datasets, and interpolating along the sweep.
+Form a rank 2 dataset with L and Time for tags by identifying monotonic sweeps in two rank 1 datasets, and interpolating along the sweep.

 ***
 <a name="USER_PROP_SWEEPS"></a>
 # USER_PROP_SWEEPS